A calculus for flow categories: Introduction

 The length of an edge $e_{a,b}$ is defined by $||a|-|b||$.
 Given the graph $\Gamma$ of a framed flow category, the subgraph obtained by removing all edges of length greater than $n$ is written $\Gamma_n=\Gamma_n(\cC,\iota,\phi)$. \end{definition}

 This graphical description enables us to give an example for the reader new to flow categories.

 \begin{example} Consider the graph in Figure \ref{fig:Adem_relation}.
 In this figure the number $2$ represents two positively framed points, while $\eta$ represents a circle with a certain framing.
 The objects are in five adjacent gradings.
-Is it possible that this is the graph $\Gamma_2$ of a some framed flow category $\cC$?
+Is it possible that this is the graph $\Gamma_2$ of a framed flow category $\cC$?

-It should not be obvious that there is any way to add in the missing edges of length greater than $2$ to form a framed flow category $\cC$.
+Indeed there is a way to add in the missing edges of length greater than $2$ to form a framed flow category $\cC$, but this is not obvious.
 The general problem is that if one has framed all moduli spaces of dimension less than $n$, then this determines the framing of the \emph{boundaries} of all $n$-dimensional moduli spaces.
 To extend the framings to the interior, these boundary framings would have to be null-cobordant!
 We shall return to this example later when we are more precise about $\eta$. \end{example}